Nathalie-Leenders/nathalie-leenders.github.io/content/glossary/index.en.md

 ## T

+**Templates**
+Pre-built configurations that can be used to quickly create apps, flows, or other components.

 **Trigger**
 A way to start a Power Automate flow.
 You can select what 'triggers' the flow to start.